Nick Forkovitch

-Nick John Forkovitch (March 1, 1919 – April 5, 1998) was a professional American football player for the All-America Football Conference's Brooklyn Dodgers.
+Nick John Forkovitch (March 1, 1919 – April 5, 1998) was a professional American football player for the All-America Football Conference (AAFC)'s Brooklyn Dodgers.
 He played in 9 games in the 1948 season after his collegiate career at William & Mary.
 He had one rush for 4 yards.
 His head coach for the Dodgers was Carl M. Voyles, who was his head coach at William & Mary in 1942.